John Hodgman: Career

 Hodgman has a supporting role in the FX comedy Married, which premiered in July 2014.

 In December 2014, Hodgman appeared in three episodes of the Amazon Studios series Mozart in the Jungle.

 In 2014–2015, Hodgman appeared for three episodes as a fictionalized version of psychiatrist and medical doctor Henry Cotton on the Cinemax series The Knick.

 In 2016, Hodgman played the role of Travis, a local television station manager, in four episodes of the second season of Amazon's Red Oaks series.

 In November 2017, Hodgman was named one of Portland Magazine's "10 Most Intriguing Mainers."

 Netflix special

 Netflix, the American streaming media website, aired the comedy special John Hodgman: Ragnarok on June 20, 2013, as a "Netflix Original".
-The special featured material from Hodgman's most recent book, That Is All, and his December 21, 2012, show at The Bell House in New York.
+The special featured material from Hodgman's recent book, That Is All, and his December 21, 2012, show at The Bell House in New York.

 Judge John Hodgman podcast

 In 2010, Hodgman began hosting a weekly, comedic court show podcast called Judge John Hodgman.
 The program features Hodgman acting as a judge (with Jesse Thorn as bailiff) adjudicating real-life disputes within a fictional courtroom setting.
 The cases answer questions like, "Should the kitchen sink's built-in dispenser be filled with dish soap or hand soap?" and "Can you stop family members from using your childhood nickname?"